-Staff-related expenditures for advanced notice and Columbia River VTRA work are assumed to be made from the Oil Spill Prevention Account, which is the usual fund source for Spill Preparedness, Prevention and Response Program staff.
+Staff-related expenditures for advanced notice, and expert panel work are assumed to be made from the Oil Spill Prevention Account, which is the usual fund source for Spill Preparedness, Prevention and Response Program staff.
 Please see the simplified Fund Balance Summary for the next three biennia in the table below.